HyperTag/documentation/src/content/cloud-destinations/clicky.md

 ![clicky4](/images/clicky4.png)

 Paste this ID into the MetaRouter UI to begin sending data to Clicky.
-Your pipeline will be activated once you click **Save**.
+Your pipeline will be activated once you click Save.

 ![clicky5](/images/clicky5v2.png)